rsksmart/devportal/docs/04-resources/04-tutorials/Port-an-Ethereum-dApp.md

 **2. Lower Gas Fees**

-RSK’s gas fees are typically lower than those on Ethereum, averaging around $0.052.
+Rootstock’s gas fees are typically lower than Ethereum, averaging around `$0.052`.
 This cost-effectiveness can be especially appealing for dApps that require frequent interactions with the blockchain.

 **3. Leveraging Bitcoin Security**